 About the Teacher Institute

-The Virginia Aerospace Science and Technology Scholars (VASTS) program provides Virginia secondary science, technology, engineering, or math (STEM) educators the opportunity to participate in a seven-day Teacher Institute at NASA Langley Research Center and Virginia Space Grant Consortium, in Hampton, Virginia.
+The Virginia Aerospace Science and Technology Scholars (VASTS) program provides Virginia secondary science, technology, engineering, or math (STEM) educators the opportunity to participate in a six-day Teacher Institute at NASA Langley Research Center and Virginia Space Grant Consortium, in Hampton, Virginia.
 With a Mars Exploration theme, educators will be engaged and participate in NASA-developed activities, learn how to incorporate NASA materials and multimedia resources into their lessons from VASTS Master Educators and NASA Mentors.